-Given its inherent weaknesses, it’s not hard to see why cybercriminals are constantly using email attacks like WannaCry, Petya, and Lazarus to penetrate their victims’ infrastructures.
+Given its inherent weaknesses, it’s not hard to see why cybercriminals are constantly using email for WannaCry, Petya, and Lazarus attacks to penetrate victims’ infrastructures.

-The average number of active lawsuits for companies that are larger than $1 billion is an astonishing.
+The average number of active lawsuits against companies is striking (for $1 billion plus companies in the US).

 Companies may face severe penalties (up to €20 million) under new EU GDPR (General Data Protection Regulation) for not safeguarding personal data.

 Organizations are required to comply with the 'Privacy by Design' principle (Article 25) and must notify regulators any time a data breach takes place.
 That could happen literally any time an employee sends a Regular Email using a common SMTP.
 New GDPR regulations elevate SMTP and Email problems to boardroom levels in countries that accept GDPR laws (The European Union, Australia, and others).

 Email is inherently insecure by its very design because it is sent and received according to SMTP (Simple Mail Transfer Protocol).

 This protocol sends Email content and attachments in Plain unencrypted text over the Public Internet, and this protocol is still used to send sensitive data.

 This is one of the biggest challenges to privacy, data security, and GDPR, HIPAA, GLBA, and SOX compliance.

 Any confidential Email and its attachments are transferred as Plain unencrypted text via untrusted 3rd party mail relays (Public Internet).

 Even if a connection was protected by HTTPS using SSL/TLS, all transferred data could be decrypted and stored/changed at ISP (Internet Service Provider), or mobile network operators in airports and coffee shops.